SamsamTS/SaXAudio/README.md

 3. Create a voice with `INT32 voiceID = CreateVoice(bankID);` by providing the appropriate `bankID`.
 If you want the sound to play immediatly use `INT32 voiceID = CreateVoice(bankID, false);` instead.
 Returns `-1` if it fails.
 4. [Optional] Change settings of the voice before starting it.
 E.g. `SetVolume(voiceID, 0.5f);` or `SetLooping(voiceID, true);`
 5. Start playing the voice with `BOOL success = Start(voiceID);`.
 Returns `false` if it fails.
+6. Change a voice setting at any time during its playback.
+E.g. `SetSpeed(voiceID, 0.5f, 3.0f);` gradually slows down the playback to half over 3 seconds.
 Note: when a voice finishes playing, it gets deleted.
 A unique callback can be specified using `SetOnFinishedCallback(callback);` and will be triggered anytime a voice finishes playing with the `voiceID` as argument.

 ## Exemple